Have you been charged with Underage Alcohol Possession or an Open Container violation in Gainesville?

 Underage Alcohol Possession

 In the early 1980's the State of Florida made it a criminal offense for individuals under twenty-one years of age to possess alcoholic beverages.
 This crime is sometimes referred to as “Minor in Possession” or “MIP”.
-The law makes it a criminal offense for a person less than 21 years of age to have possession or control of any alcoholic beverage and is punishable by up to one year in jail and a one thousand dollar fine.
-See Understanding Florida's Underage Law.
+The law makes it a criminal offense for a person less than 21 years of age to have possession or control of any alcoholic beverage and is punishable by up to sixty days in jail and a $500 fine for a first offense and one year in jail and a $1000 fine for a second offense.
+See Understanding Florida's Underage Drinking Law.
 A charge of underage alcohol possession can also result in a permanent record of conviction for a criminal offense.
 The Gainesville Police Department has a squad of officers, the “party patrol”, whose primary objective is to locate and charge students or other persons under the age of twenty-one with the crime of underage alcohol possession.

 Open Container of Alcohol